Franco1262/CalascioNES/README.md

 For games implementing the Zapper just click on settings and then click on Zapper.
 Now the zapper is enabled, to use it just left click on your mouse

+## Compiling (TODO)

+## Extra notes

+As explained in the introduction, this emulator is a personal project for learning and having fun, is far from perfect although you can play with this emulator almost all the games included in the integrated mappers, there are a few exceptions that don't work because these games require a fairly precise timing to work, other games might not work due to inaccuracies elsewhere but as said these are a few exceptions MOST games work.